The Pingxi Crags

 Epiphytic ferns were particularly prolific.
 There’s a crashed sky lantern (dark red) in the branches centre right.

-We reached a short road section that led to a small trailhead carpark near what appeared to be an abandoned house.
+A short road section led to a trailhead carpark near an apparently abandoned house.
 Here we had a choice of routes, either to a central hub for the crags, or a loop round to the first of them.
 I chose the latter.

-The steps began again, mossy and worn, but thankfully not at all slippery.
-We passed through a small gap between large rocks, green with moss, before continuing our ascent.
+The steps began again, mossy and worn, but thankfully not slippery.
+We passed through a small gap between large rocks, green with moss, before resuming the ascent.
 Where the path turned right it squeezed past the buttressed trunk of a big tree, then continued steeply up increasingly worn and broken steps.
-When we paused we noticed that there were small birds all through the undergrowth, rummaging through the leaf litter.
+When we paused to rest we noticed small birds throughout the undergrowth, busily rummaging in the leaf litter.

 Never-ending steps are a common feature of walking in Taiwan.